 Invest to beat inflation

-Suppose you plan to retire in 30 years and inflation is just average—every $1,000 you save today will be worth only $410!
+Inflation in the United States was high in the 1970’s.
+Inflation in some foreign countries is high today.
+Suppose you plan to retire in 30 years and inflation is just average—every $1,000 you save today might be worth only $410!

 Stocks: attractive for long-term but volatile in short-term